dssg/triage/docs/sources/experiments/architecture.md

 **Output**

 - The built matrix saved in the [MatrixStorageEngine](#matrix-storage)
-- A row describing the matrix saved in the database's `model_metadata.matrices` table.
+- A row describing the matrix saved in the database's `triage_metadata.matrices` table.

 ### ModelTrainTester